jsilber17/Spotify-Popularity/README.md

 user-created playlists on Spotify.
 I used the user_playlist function from the Spotify API documentation to create single instances of
 SpotifyPlaylist.
 The user_playlist function returns a json type object (a list of dictionaries embedded within dictionaries).
 The functions in the SpotifyPlaylist:create_list_of_ids_for_playlists, get_data_on_one_track, and compile_all_track_data
-parse through the json-like user_playlist object, pull out unique identifiers for each track on the playlis and compile all of the attributes and features of playlist into a list of lists.
+parse through the json-like user_playlist object, pull out unique identifiers for each track on the playlist and compile all of the attributes and features of playlist into a list of lists.

 After I created the SpotifyPlaylist class, I created a function that returns SpotifyPlaylists based on genre.
 I utilized the